 Although the decline in the WACH affects the herd throughout its range, closing Noatak National Preserve and BLM-managed lands between the Noatak and Kobuk Rivers would have the most direct benefit for those communities in Unit 23 who have been unable to continue their subsistence hunting for caribou as well as for the WACH itself.
 Specifically, the delay in caribou migration has primarily occurred between the Noatak and Kobuk Rivers based on local testimony and GPS-collared caribou data.
 Therefore, closing the Federal public lands between these rivers may aid in increasing caribou availability for the communities of southwestern Unit 23 (e.g. Kiana, Kotzebue, Selawik, and Buckland).
 Closing lands north of the Noatak River within Noatak National Preserve may be necessary for the conservation of healthy caribou populations as this is where much of the non-local harvest is concentrated as well as where potential herd diversions may occur, as asserted by numerous local residents.
 These Federal public lands are also where most user conflicts are reported to occur.
-One concern for this alternative would be possible concentration of non-local hunters on gravel bars below the mean high-water mark and on State lands surrounding the Upper Kobuk communities.
+One concern for this alternative would be possible concentration of non-local hunters on gravel bars below the mean high-water mark and on State lands surrounding the upper Kobuk communities.
 OSM considers a full closure of Federal public lands in Units 23 and 26A an unnecessary restriction on nonsubsistence users and does not support a full closure.
 Non-federally qualified users rarely harvest caribou in the portions of Bering Land Bridge National Preserve and Gates of the Arctic National Preserve within Unit 23, on the other scattered BLM lands in the unit, or in Selawik National Wildlife Refuge.

 Additionally, closing hunting to non-Federally qualified users on Federal public lands in Unit 26A is not warranted.
 Testimony gathered through the analysis process shows that Federally qualified subsistence users in Unit 26A are meeting their subsistence needs for caribou and are not facing the same challenges as those in Unit 23.
+Furthermore, during ANCSA corporation consultations, representatives from Arctic Slope Regional Corporation indicated that potential displacement of non-Federally qualified users onto corporation land on the North Slope could cause trespassing, enforcement, and budgetary issues.

-Reject WSA21-01: Points to Consider
+2. Reject WSA21-01a: Points to Consider

 While the scientific literature and local testimony indicates that aircraft and non-local hunting activity can affect caribou behavior in the short-term, they have not been shown to have long-term impacts on caribou migration.
 The extent, timing, and routing of caribou migration is likely affected by multiple factors, including weather, climate change, the Red Dog Mine Road, and lichen/forage availability.
 Currently, it cannot be demonstrated that the requested closure alone would result in the desired effect of restoring the historical timing and extent of WACH migration.
-Non-federally qualified users have been hunting caribou in Units 23 and 26A for decades, and caribou continued to migrate past Unit 23 communities in the fall.
+Non-Federally qualified users have been hunting caribou in Units 23 and 26A for decades, and caribou continued to migrate past Unit 23 communities in the fall.
 Thus, it is unclear why non-local hunting activity would be having an undue effect on caribou migration timing and routing in recent years.